 Frequently Asked Questions

 There are approximately 1,750 HUD housing counseling agencies in the United States, certified by HUD (Department of Housing and Urban Development) to deliver housing education and counseling services.
-HUD-certified housing counseling agencies are required adhere to HUD compliance standards, including submission of quarterly client reports, training and certification of staff, adherence to established organizational policies and procedures, and administration of an annual HUD audit.
+HUD-certified housing counseling agencies are required to adhere to HUD compliance standards; including submission of quarterly client reports, training and certification of staff, adherence to established organizational policies and procedures, and administration of an annual HUD audit.